John Arnold of Monmouthshire: Popish Plot period

 In the winter of 1678–9, Arnold was restored to the bench at the request of Worcester's son, Lord Herbert.
 Arnold, Lord Herbert, William Morgan, and the Bishop of Llandaff, began hunting down Roman Catholics in Monmouthshire, with Arnold offering a personal bounty of £200 to anybody who would capture a Catholic priest and send them to him.
-Amongst those brought to him was the Jesuit David Lewis, and the college of Jesuits at the Cwm was also attacked.
+Amongst those brought to him was the Jesuit David Lewis, and the college of Jesuits at the Cwm was also raided.
 In the second general election of 1679, Arnold stood for Monmouth but lost to Lord Herbert and was admitted to the Green Ribbon Club in November of that year.
 The election result was overturned on petition in 1680, and Arnold was seated for Monmouth instead of Lord Herbert.
 He continued to fight the Catholics and complained in parliament about the Monmouthshire justices failing to enforce the Penal Laws.
 Arnold fell into disrepute with the Catholic Herberts of Coldbrook around this time.
 Arnold was also responsible for prosecuting and executing Philip Evans on the testimony of three witnesses he found.

 Arnold was again at the centre of controversy in April 1680 when he was apparently the victim of an attack by a Catholic, John Giles, who (Arnold alleged) tried to stab him to death in Bell Yard, off Fleet Street, London, avenging the execution of the priests in Monmouthshire.
 Although Giles was found guilty and fined £500, some believed that Herbert of Coldbrook was the culprit and many believed (as do most modern historians) that Arnold invented the affair as an attempt to revive the Popish plot, and make himself a popular hero.
 He became known to his enemies thereafter as "cut-throat Arnold".
 Later that year, in October 1680, Arnold gave evidence in the House of Lords against the former Portuguese Jewish ambassador to London, Francesco de Feria, who was alleged to have been involved in a plot to kill the Earl of Shaftesbury, Titus Oates, William Bedloe and Arnold.
 In November, Arnold and John Dutton Colt were described by Thomas Bruce as "the most noisy, impudent and ignorant" Members of the Parliament.